 If you’ve ever had Jell-O before, you’ve come into contact with gelatin whether you realize it or not.
 What might surprise you is that it’s a lot more than just a creative way to make your dessert jiggle — it’s also a source of important nutrients.

-A type of protein derived from collagen, gelatin is found in animal parts that provide us with important amino acids, the “building blocks” of proteins.
+A type of protein derived from partial hydrolysis of collagen, gelatin is found in animal parts that provide us with important amino acids, the “building blocks” of proteins.
 In fact, its unique amino acid profile is the reason for many of its health benefits, which you’ll read about below.

 So what is gelatin exactly?
 In the case of food manufacturing, gelatin is made into a dried powder that’s created from isolating and dehydrating parts of animals, including skin, bones and tissue.
 This might not sound too appetizing, but you likely won’t even know your eating it when you have it because it’s virtually colorless and tasteless.